Explore

 1. Stripe Checkout (the fastest path)

-2. Webhooks for confirmation
+2. Webhooks for payment confirmation

 3. Stripe Customer Portal (for subscriptions)